arnold-c/OutbreakDetection/manuscript/manuscript.typ

 As a result, it has been commonplace for infectious disease surveillance systems to be developed around high-accuracy tests, such as PCR and ELISA tests, when financially and logistically feasible @gastanaduyMeasles2019 @commissionerCoronavirusCOVID19Update2020@grasslyComparisonMolecularTesting2020@ezhilanSARSCoVMERSCoVSARSCoV22021 @worldhealthorganizationCholera2023 @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018.

 Outbreak detection systems, like diagnostic tests, must prioritize the sensitivity or specificity of an alert to detect an outcome (the outbreak) @germanSensitivityPredictiveValue2000@worldhealthorganizationOperationalThresholds2014 @lewisTimelyDetectionMeningococcal2001.
-For many disease systems, particularly in resource constrained environments where the burden of infectious diseases is typically highest @gbd2019childandadolescentcommunicablediseasecollaboratorsUnfinishedAgendaCommunicable2023 @roserBurdenDisease2023, cases are counted and if a pre-determined threshold is breached #sym.dash.em be that weekly, monthly #sym.dash.em or some combination of the two, an alert is triggered that may launch a further investigation and/or a response @worldhealthorganizationMeaslesOutbreakGuide2022 @worldhealthorganizationOperationalThresholds2014.
+For many disease systems, particularly in resource constrained environments where the burden of infectious diseases is typically highest @gbd2019childandadolescentcommunicablediseasecollaboratorsUnfinishedAgendaCommunicable2023 @roserBurdenDisease2023, cases are counted and if a pre-determined threshold is breached #sym.dash.em be that weekly, monthly, or some combination of the two #sym.dash.em an alert is triggered that may launch a further investigation and/or a response @worldhealthorganizationMeaslesOutbreakGuide2022 @worldhealthorganizationOperationalThresholds2014.
 In effect, this converts a continuous phenomenon (observed cases) into a binary measure (outbreak or no outbreak) for decision making purposes.
 For reactive responses such as vaccination campaigns and non-pharmaceutical based interventions that are designed to reduce transmission or limit and suppress outbreaks, early action has the potential to avert the most cases @atkinsAnticipatingFutureLearning2020@taoLogisticalConstraintsLead @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @worldhealthorganizationConfirmingInvestigatingManaging2009 @minettiLessonsChallengesMeasles2013.
 While this framing would point towards a sensitive (i.e., early alert) surveillance system being optimal, each action comes with both direct and indirect financial and opportunity costs stemming from unnecessary activities that limit resource availability for future responses.